Beagle colors are defined by each registration association, and so vary from

 ever have all possible colors represented on this page due to the variety of

-combinations (imagine for example a lemon with a silver gene).
+combinations (imagine for example a lemon with a blue gene).
 But, I'll put as many as

 possible as we have photos available here.

-There are several shades of chocolate beagles, varying based upon their full set
+There are several shades of chocolate beagles, from dark chocolate to having a

 puppies until they are around weaning age, although sometimes it can be